Being a Nurse is nothing like you see on TV. It isn’t that glamorous, it doesn’t pay that well and we certainly don’t do it to marry a Doctor.

 Nurses can be Male or Female!

-Healthcare workers still suffer with massive gender stereotyping – male nurses do exist and they are everywhere in Nursing.
+Healthcare workers still suffer from massive gender stereotyping – male nurses do exist and they are everywhere in Nursing.

 Not every Nurse wants to marry a Doctor.